About the Forum

 “How can companies successfully pursue business operations and/or joint ventures with state-owned enterprises (SOEs) in countries with poor human rights records without compromising their own human rights commitments?”

 Hover on the list to explore each dilemma theme and click on the list to access all associated content

 The Forum is part of a project funded by the GE Foundation and implemented by Verisk Maplecroft in partnership with the UN Global Compact.
 Unless otherwise indicated, the content of the Forum or any materials posted within the Forum are not intended to reflect the official positions, views or opinions of the UN.
-While the focus of this Forum is on human rights issues arising in emerging economies, human rights remain an important business concern in all countries.

 The Human Rights and Business Dilemmas Forum has been developed in alignment with Principles 1 and 2 of the UN Global Compact (UNGC), the UN "Protect, Respect and Remedy" framework and the Guiding Principles on Business and Human Rights.
 The aim of the Forum is to enhance the collective understanding of how the Principles and framework can be understood and implemented in practical terms.
 The following provides an introduction to each: